The Learning Commons is now hiring for tutors and PASS leaders! Please see below for

-During the Fall 2020 semester, most tutoring will be conducted virtually.
+During the Spring 2021 semester, most tutoring will be conducted virtually.
 Virtual sessions will be available seven days a week.
 Limited in-person sessions will be available Monday through Wednesday.
 In-person appointments will be limited to 30min and must be made a minimum of 24 hours in advance.

 Writing, public speaking, English, and communications assistance is also available.
 Our writing consultants help students become more independent, confident writers, speakers, and thinkers through a range of writing and public speaking support services and college success skills assistance.
 By listening, asking questions, and providing resources, our writing consultants empower students to evaluate and make decisions about their own work, encouraging them to develop positive attitudes about their communication skills.

-During the Fall 2020 semester, most writing and communication assistance will be conducted virtually.
+During the Spring 2021 semester, most writing and communications assistance will be conducted virtually.
 Virtual sessions will be available seven days a week.
 Limited in-person sessions will be available Monday through Wednesday.
 In-person appointments will be limited to 30min and must be made a minimum of 24 hours in advance.